gritzko/swarm/doc/fork.md

 ## Slave

-Sometimes we need to scale reads in our local cluster.
+The sync algorithm depends on the upstream's stable operation order.
+Thus, loss of a server may lead to loss of the de-facto order, so clients will not be able to synchronize cheaply.
 We want any client to be able to sync with any of our local copies, so we need identical operation orders.
-Hence, we resort to the classic master-slave architecture: we attach several *slaves* to a master, quite likely in a chain formation.
+Hence, we resort to the classic master-slave architecture: we attach several *slaves* to a master, in a chain formation.
-All reads are done locally at a slave, while all the writes are forwarded to the master first.
+All reads are done at the tail slave, while all the writes are forwarded to the master.
-Slaves have the master as their upstream replica, so they save and relay new ops in exactly the same order as the master.
+As long as one fork (either master or slave) stays alive, a reconfigured chain can continue to function with no interruptions.

 Slave handshakes look exactly like their master’s except for a different role, e.g.
 * `/Slave+Swarm#data!mytime+swarm.on` (slave of the root replica) or